nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2. TutorAid shows the list of students, including each student's index number
 3. Tutor identifies that all students have made payment for the month, and the month has ended
 4. Tutor keys in the reset payment command to set all student payments as unpaid
-5. Tutor successfully resets payment for all students
+5. TutorAid successfully resets payment for all students, and displays a message to indicate this

     Use case ends.